ginstrom/paladin-novel/chapters/27_continent-reborn.md

 Elena, now serving her second term as the Continental Council's rotating chair, stepped to the podium.
 Her hair was touched with gray, her face lined with the cares of leadership, but her voice was strong and clear.

 "Ten years ago," she began, "we stood at a crossroads.
 We could have chosen the path of vengeance, of replacing one form of oppression with another.
-Instead, we chose the harder path—the path of justice tempered with mercy, of strength guided by wisdom."
+Instead, we chose the harder path—the path of justice tempered with mercy—of strength guided by wisdom."

 The crowd listened in respectful silence as she outlined the achievements of the past decade—the elimination of slavery throughout the known world, the establishment of universal education, the creation of trade networks based on mutual benefit rather than exploitation.